Falling Inn Love: Plot

 Gabriela and Jake work on the project as a 50-50 partnership, and in the process spend a day together that includes a kiss.
 However, in the evening she gets a call with a job offer.
 Jake leaves upset when Gabriela says she's considering it.

 Once the final fixtures are hung, Gabriela's hesitant to leave.
-Her connections with Jake, the inn, and the inviting community that nurtured her creative side make her seriously reonsider moving on.
+Her connections with Jake, the inn, and the inviting community that nurtured her creative side make her seriously reconsider moving on.
 Gabriela starts to talk to Jake about her doubts when Dean shows up unexpectedly.

 Dean came all the way from the US after Charlotte invited him via text using Gabriela's phone.
 An attractive financial offer to buy the Inn is organized by him with a Melbourne, Australia investment company.
 This shocks Charlotte who planned to buy the Bellbird Valley Farm herself, thinking that Dean's sudden appearance would push Gabriela to sell the farm and return to her city life.

 As Gabriela and Jake do a walk through with the interested buyers at the Open House, they explain the inn's eco-friendly details, both pointing out the other's contribution.
 It is deemed a labor of love.
 The Australian firm make them a high offer, which Dean pushes them to accept.
-Doing so, Jake leaves with Shelly following.
+Doing so, Jake leaves with Shelly following, and the plan to meet at the bank tomorrow to finalize.

 Shelly convinces Jake to talk to Gabriela about his feelings.
 However before he can, a fire at Charlotte's B&B deploys half the town as volunteer firefighters.
 Jake has a near-death experience saving a guest.
-Gabriela forsakes her San Francisco life to remain in the community to run the inn with Jake.
+At the bank, Charlotte bursts in to interrupt the signing, confessing to what she did, and causing Gabriela to forsake her San Francisco life to remain in the community to run the inn with Jake.
 The movie ends with a drone-shot sequence over the restored property.